By Mariia Kislitsyna Updated on February 17, 2022

 This neighborhood is a classic suburb with an abundance of greenery and homey vibe.
 The hood is great for raising the kids since everything is at your fingertips.
 You can find a huge grocery store, shopping malls, numerous chain stores, and restaurants.
 Residents have quick access to Miller Park and Westlife Hike, where they can walk the dog, have a picnic or simply enjoy their time outside.
 The are is mostly filled with single-family homes, but can also find duplexes and townhouses.
 The neighborhood is considered affordable and constantly attracting young middle-class families looking for a place to settle down.

 The center of the west side of Houston.
 Westchase is considered a business district.
 More than 1,500 different businesses reside in this area.
-It is mostly headquarters of energy companies, primarily petroleum industry.
+It is mostly the headquarters of energy companies, primarily petroleum industry.
 In addition, the area also hosts various engineering and chemical companies.
 The neighborhood also contains various residential properties, occupied by the professionals of the district.
 It is mostly townhouses and duplexes.
 Despite the dense urban planning, the area also has some minor parks and trails.
 You can also enjoy a wide array of cheap eateries and authentic cafes of national cuisine.

 This laidback suburban neighborhood consists of single-family residences.
 It is located near several universities and a medical center and might be a perfect home for the family of medical professionals or the associate professor.
 The hood has a great choice of duplexes and detached houses, perfectly suitable for renting out.
 Braeswood Place has very low crime comparing to the rest of Harris County.
 The local school system provides great educational opportunities, including IB, magnet schools programs and a couple of private schools.
 To sum up, this neighborhood superb for starting a family and raising kids.